pnfo/tipitaka.app/README.md

  ## License
 Attribution-ShareAlike CC BY-SA https://creativecommons.org/licenses/by-sa/4.0/ You must give appropriate credit, provide a link to the license, and indicate if changes were made.

+The VRI texts in the static/texts directory are copyrighted to VRI (https://www.vridhamma.org/).